HPV treatment: overview of all options

 - As a supplement to escharotic treatment

-- Women who benefit from tissue repair and have vaginal symptoms in addition to HPV viruses
+- Women who benefit from tissue repair and have vaginal complaints alongside HPV viruses

 HPV vaccination therapy (experimental)